AN AMERICAN ICON

 • 1835 •

-As one of America’s manufacturing pioneers, the company patents the world's first flour sifter.
-The company continues to create cutting-edge products that fulfill the demands of American pioneers at the time, including shoe and scrub brushes, leather and wood horse shiners, dusting and window brushes, mops, rat traps, and corn poppers.
+The company patents the world's first flour sifter and continues to create cutting-edge products that fulfill the demands of American pioneers, including shoe brushes, leather and wood horse shiners, dusting and window brushes, mops, rat traps, and corn poppers.
 They were meticulously crafted by hand with portions constructed on innovative machinery to quicken production.

 • 1848 •

 Resourceful miners and pioneers of the Old West use our pie plates – sometimes called pie pans – to pan for gold during the California Gold Rush of 1848 as they search for infinite treasure.
-Still today, our company makes these pie pans the same exact way, and you can purchase them for baking something scrumptious for your next family gathering.
+Our company still makes these pie plates the same way, and you can purchase them for baking something scrumptious for your next gathering.
 You might just strike gold!

 • 1862 •

 The company supplies its tin drinking cups to Union and Confederate soldiers during the Civil War – marked U.S. for United States and C.S. for Confederate States.
-Standard issue during the Civil War, our company continues to produce these cups today and they are made without welding, soldering, or rivets – all with a little help from the original machinery and equipment.
+Standard issue during the Civil War, we still produce these cups today without welding, soldering, or rivets – all with a little help from the original machinery and equipment.

 • 1866 •

-Jacob Bromwell spends his retirement years in Cincinnati, OH surrounded by his children and grandchildren, and is greatly adored for his kind and amiable character.
-He is said to have been a large portly man, to have been fond of good living, and to have kept an open house and table for all his friends and kindred.
-Jacob Bromwell passes away in 1866, yet demand for his company’s tin cups, popcorn poppers, graters, and flour sifters continues to increase, reaching new heights.
+Jacob Bromwell spends his retirement years in Cincinnati surrounded by his children and grandchildren, and is greatly adored for his kind and amiable character.
+He is said to have been a large portly man and to have kept an open house and table for all his friends and kindred.
+He passes away in 1866 while demand for his company’s tin cups, popcorn poppers, graters and more increase, reaching new heights.

 • 1883 •